- Parents Home

 - Advice on what to expect in the coming months.

-During appointments, raise any questions or concerns you have and jot down any instructions the doctor gives you about special baby care.
-Keep updating your child's permanent medical record, listing information on growth and any problems or illnesses.
+Bring up any questions or concerns you have.
+Write down any specific instructions your doctor gives you about special baby care.
+Keep updating your child's medical record, listing information on growth and any problems or illnesses.

 - the first measles, mumps, and rubella (MMR) vaccine, given between 12–15 months of age